Freddie Blassie: Management career (1974–1986)

 Blassie retired from active wrestling in 1974, due to a California law that prohibited anyone over 55 from getting a wrestling license.
 His knees were also in terrible condition, which also contributed to his retirement.
 Afterwards he became a manager in the World Wide Wrestling Federation (WWWF) and its subsequent incarnation the World Wrestling Federation (WWF).
 He performed for that promotion until his full retirement from professional wrestling in 1986.
 Blassie, Lou Albano, and The Grand Wizard were named "The Three Wise Men of the East", as the top three heel managers in the company.

-Among the men he managed were Nikolai Volkoff, The Iron Sheik, Blackjack Mulligan, High Chief Peter Maivia, "The Crippler" Ray Stevens, Adrian Adonis, Jesse Ventura, Dick Murdoch, Swede Hanson, Killer Khan, George 'The Animal' Steele, Professor Tanaka, Mr. Fuji, Ivan Koloff, Tor Kamata, Masa Saito, Lou Albano, Victor Rivera, Kamala, Hercules Hernandez, Louis Cyr, and Hulk Hogan.
+Among the wrestlers he managed were Nikolai Volkoff, The Iron Sheik, Blackjack Mulligan, High Chief Peter Maivia, "The Crippler" Ray Stevens, Adrian Adonis, Jesse Ventura, Dick Murdoch, Swede Hanson, Killer Khan, George 'The Animal' Steele, Professor Tanaka, Mr. Fuji, Ivan Koloff, Tor Kamata, Masa Saito, Lou Albano, Victor Rivera, Kamala, Hercules Hernandez, Louis Cyr, and Hulk Hogan.
 Blassie also managed Muhammad Ali in his boxer vs. wrestler match in 1976 against Antonio Inoki.
 Blassie also publicly represented Ali for media events and interviews for a period in the mid-1970s.

 One of Blassie's most famous proteges was The Iron Sheik.
 Blassie led Sheik to the WWF World Heavyweight Championship over Bob Backlund on December 26, 1983, in Madison Square Garden.
 After Sheik lost the belt to Blassie's former managed wrestler Hulk Hogan, Blassie managed Sheik in various rematches around the country throughout the first half of 1984, culminating into another major televised rematch on December 28, 1984, once again in Madison Square Garden.
 In this match Hogan was once again victorious.
 After managing Sheik through a brief feud with Andre the Giant, he also became the manager of Nikolai Volkoff, with Sheik and Volkoff later becoming a tag team.
 Blassie would gain even more gold when Volkoff and Sheik defeated The US Express managed by Albano who had turned babyface in December 1984 to Blassie's kayfabe disgust, for the WWF Tag Team Championship at the first ever Wrestlemania.
 Blassie got involved when he threw his cane into the ring, with Sheik and Volkoff using it to their advantage to gain the victory.
 When Gene Okerlund confronted Blassie in an interview after the match, Blassie said, "what cane, I didn't have no cane!"